Why does social media matter to business?

-2. Don’t forget to make it clear that you are on Facebook or Twitter to visitors to your website.
+2. Make it clear that you are on Facebook or Twitter to visitors on your website.

 Having a link to like your business’ Facebook page is very useful.
 Once people are there, encourage them to like your page, which will then be recommended to their friends.
 You could also embed your Twitter feed in your site, there are easy to use widgets that do this.

 3. Integrate content between social media and your web site

 It improves authenticity if people can tell at a glance that a website and a Facebook page belong to the same person.
 If you use a photo of yourself as your profile picture, then post the same photo on your web site’s About Us page.
 If not the same one, then at least one that is clearly the same person.

 If you would rather not have your mug on Facebook, then set the profile picture to your company logo.
 I like to use pictures myself, as it makes me more personal and ‘real’ to those who look at my profile.
 If you have employees with social media profiles, then link them as well…although for this to work, everyone needs to be on board.
 It’s embarrassing enough when a family member posts something ‘interesting’ to your wall.

 Oh, and use your name on your About Us page.
 The royal we is unfriendly.
 Third person is fine, so is first person, just avoid that hideous first person plural that makes the reader wonder just who wrote this content.

 4. Make use of the ability to post photos and videos to Facebook